 - And “Fairy Dust” replaces both “Chance” and “Community Chest” cards

-The “Fairy Dust” cards, unlike their Monopoly counter-part, may sometimes require the person who draws the card to do something.
+The “Fairy Dust” cards, unlike their Monopoly counter-parts, may sometimes require the person who draws the card to do something.
 Occasionally, it calls for everyone playing to participate in an action.
-For example:

 Play ends when one player doesn’t have enough acorns to pay their debts.
 The player with the most acorns at the end, wins.

 Fairy-opoly is a cute game.
 And it takes less time to play than traditional Monopoly.
 Play is pretty silly.
-It’s a great game for developing self-confidence in expressing yourself.
-Players ask for payment with the magical phrase and act out what is written on some of the Fairy Dust cards.
+It’s a great game for developing self-confidence in expressing yourself as players ask for payment with the magical phrase and act out what is written on some of the Fairy Dust cards.

 Early math skills get a lot of opportunity for practice in this game as well.